 Formal Communication Channels within Organization

 Organizations have networks of communication much like the human body has a network of nerves that move impulses from the brain to the various body parts and back to the brain again.
 Because of the way the organization is designed, certain people and groups of people communicate with one another regularly and leave a record of this communication.
-This is called the formal communication networks because it comes from the form or structure of the organization.
+This is called the formal communication channels because it comes from the form or structure of the organization.

 Formal communication channels are in principle, authorized, planned, and regulated by the organization and are directly connected to the official structure or chain of command defined by the organization.